Home / Stream/ Working with Data/Pipelines

 The Final toggle in Function settings controls what happens to the results of a Function.

-When Final is toggled to No (default), events will be processed by this Function, and then passed on to the next Function below.
+When Final is toggled off (default), events will be processed by this Function, and then passed on to the next Function below.

-When Final is toggled to Yes, the Function “consumes” the results, meaning they will not pass down to any other Function below.
+When Final is toggled on, the Function “consumes” the results, meaning they will not pass down to any other Function below.

-Functions in a Pipeline, some of them have Final flags.
+Functions in a Pipeline, some of them have Final icons.

-The Eval and first Drop Functions bearing the Final flag
+The Eval and first Drop Functions bearing the Final icons

 Advanced Mode (JSON Editor)

-Once you’ve clicked the gear button to enter Pipeline Settings, you can click Manage as JSON at the upper right to edit the Pipeline’s definition in a JSON text editor.
+Once you’ve selected the gear button to enter Pipeline Settings, you can select Manage as JSON at the upper right to edit the Pipeline’s definition in a JSON text editor.
 In this mode’s editor, you can directly edit multiple values.
 You can also use the Import and Export buttons here to copy and modify existing Pipeline configurations, as .json files.

 Advanced Pipeline Editing